girishji/autosuggest.vim/README.md

 ### Highlight Groups

 The `AS_SearchCompletePrefix` highlight group influences the fragment of a menu item that matches the text being searched.
-By default, it is linked to the highlight group `Special`.
 The appearance of the popup menu is determined by Vim's highlight groups `Pmenu`, `PmenuSel`, `PmenuSbar`, and `PmenuThumb`.
 For command completion, the `WildMenu` group (refer to `:h hl-WildMenu`) can be utilized.

 ### Case Sensitive Search